Skip to main content

 The Power of Demand Planning and Bulk Savings

-By shifting from reactive ordering to proactive demand planning, businesses can unlock significant economies of scale.
-According to benchmarks from the Chartered Institute of Procurement & Supply (CIPS), shifting from “spot price” or emergency purchasing to proactive, consolidated procurement typically reduces direct material costs by 10% to 20%.
+According to the Chartered Institute of Procurement & Supply, shifting from "spot price" or emergency purchasing to proactive, consolidated procurement typically reduces direct material costs by 10% to 20%.

 The "Emergency Run" vs. Automated Replenishment